-We send your email, last name, and first name to Citrix in the scope of the holding the webinar specific to the order.
+We send your email, last name, and first name to Citrix to hold the webinar specific to the order.
 Aggregated statistical data is transmitted to Bioseutica BV once the webinar is finished.
-If you asked a question during the webinar, we will also receive information relating to the question you asked, such as first name, last name, email address in order to process your request after the webinar.
-We ourselves are responsible for the data stored at and by Bioseutica within the scope of this process.
+If you asked a question during the webinar, we would also receive information relating to the question you asked, such as first name, last name, and email address, to process your request after the webinar.
+We are responsible for the data stored at and by Bioseutica within the scope of this process.

 When you register to take part, you will receive further information and reminders about the event before and after the event by email.

-As part of our Internet presence we use social plugins from the facebook.com social network, which is operated by Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA ("Facebook").
-The plugins are identifiable by one of the Facebook logos (white "f" on a blue tile, "Like" button, or a "thumbs up" symbol) or labeled with the phrase "Facebook social plugin".
+As part of our Internet presence, we use social plugins from the facebook.com social network, which Facebook Inc. operates, 1601 S. California Ave, Palo Alto, CA 94304, USA ("Facebook").
+The plugins are identifiable by one of the Facebook logos (white "f" on a blue tile, "Like" button, or a "thumbs up" symbol) or labeled with the phrase "Facebook social plugin."
 The list and appearance of the Facebook social plugins can be viewed here.
-If you visit a website containing one of these plugins, your browser normally opens a direct connection to the Facebook servers and transmits data to Facebook to be saved on servers there.
+If you visit a website containing one of these plugins, your browser typically opens a direct connection to the Facebook servers.
+It transmits data to Facebook to be saved on servers there.
 This happens without your consent and does not require a button click.
-The content of the plugin is transmitted directly to your browser from Facebook and, from there, it is integrated into the website.
-For this reason, we have no influence on the extent to which Facebook collects the data with this plugin; as a result, we want to inform you about our level of knowledge.
+The plugin's content is transmitted directly to your browser from Facebook, and from there, it is integrated into the website.
+For this reason, we do not influence the extent to which Facebook collects the data with this plugin; as a result, we want to inform you about our level of knowledge.

-If you have a Facebook account and do not want Facebook to collect data about you through our website and link this data to your saved Facebook account data, you must log out of Facebook before visiting our website.
+Suppose you have a Facebook account and do not want Facebook to collect data about you through our website and link this data to your saved Facebook account data.
+In that case, you must log out of Facebook before visiting our website.

 Rights of the Data Subject

-If your personal data is processed, you are affected within the meaning of the GDPR and you have the following rights vis-àvis the person responsible:
+If your data is processed, you are affected by the meaning of the GDPR, and you have the following rights vis-àvis the person responsible:

 The recipients or categories of recipients to whom the personal data about you has been or will be disclosed.

-The existence of a right of rectification or deletion of your personal data, of a right to the restriction of processing by the data controller, or of a right to objection to such processing.
+The existence of a right to rectification or deletion of your data, a right to the restriction of processing by the data controller, or a right to objection to such processing.

 All available information about the origin of the data if the personal data is not collected from the data subject.

-The existence of automated decision-making, including profiling in accordance with Art.
+The existence of automated decision-making, including profiling by Art.
 22 Para.
 1 and 4 of GDPR and – at least in these cases – meaningful information about the logic involved and the scope and intended effects of such processing for the data subject.

-You have the right to request information as to whether your personal data is transferred to a third country or to an international organization.
-In this context, you may request to be informed about the appropriate guarantees in accordance with Art.
+You can request information on whether your data is transferred to a third country or an international organization.
+In this context, you may request to be informed about the appropriate guarantees by Art.
 46 of GDPR in connection with the transmission.

 You have a right to rectification and/or completion vis-à-vis the data controller if the personal data processed concerning you is incorrect or incomplete.
-The data controller must make the correction without delay.
+The data controller must correct without delay.

 You may request that the processing of personal data concerning you be restricted under the following circumstances:

-If you dispute the accuracy of your personal data for a period of time that enables the data controller to verify the accuracy of the personal data.
+If you dispute the accuracy of your data for a period, that enables the data controller to verify the accuracy of the personal data.

-The data controller no longer needs the personal data for the purposes of processing, but you do need it to assert, exercise, or defend legal claims.
+The data controller no longer needs personal data for processing, but you need it to assert, exercise, or defend legal claims.

-If you have filed an objection to the processing in accordance with Art.
+If you have filed an objection to the processing following Art.
 21 Para.
-1 of GDPR and it has not yet been determined whether the legitimate reasons of the data controller outweigh your reasons.
+1 of GDPR, and it has not yet been determined whether the data controller's legitimate reasons outweigh your reasons.

-If the processing of your personal data has been restricted, such data may only be processed – apart from being stored – with your consent or for the purpose of asserting, exercising, or defending rights or protecting the rights of another natural or legal person or on grounds of an important public interest of the European Union or a member state.
-If the processing restriction has been restricted according to the above conditions, you will be informed by the data controller before the restriction is lifted.
+Suppose the processing of your data has been restricted.
+In that case, such data may only be processed – apart from being stored – with your consent or to assert, exercise, or defend rights or protect the rights of another natural or legal person or on the grounds of a substantial public interest of the European Union or a member state.
+If the processing restriction has been restricted according to the above conditions, you will be informed by the data controller before the limitation is lifted.

-You may request the data controller to delete your personal data without delay and he/she is obliged to delete this data without delay if one of the following reasons applies:
+You may request the data controller to delete your data without delay, and he/she is obliged to delete this data without delay if one of the following reasons applies:

-You revoke your consent, on which the processing was based in accordance with Art.
+You revoke your consent, on which the processing was based following Art.
 6 Para.
 1 (a) or Art.
 9 Para.
 2 (a) of GDPR, and there is no other legal basis for the processing.

-You file an objection against the processing in accordance with Art.
+You file an objection against the processing following Art.
 21 Para.
-1 of GDPR and there are no overriding legitimate reasons for the processing, or you file an objection against the processing in accordance with Art.
+1 of GDPR, and there are no overriding legitimate reasons for the processing, or you file an objection against the processing by Art.
 21 Para.
 2 of GDPR.

-Your personal data has been collected in relation to information society services offered in accordance with Art.
+Your data about information society services offered following Art has been collected.
 8 Para.
 1 of GDPR.

 Information to Third Parties

-If the data controller has made your personal data public and is obliged to delete it in accordance with Art.
+If the data controller has made your data public and is obliged to delete it by Art.
 17 Para.
-1 of GDPR, he/she shall take appropriate measures, including technical measures, taking into account the available technology and the implementation costs, to inform those who process the personal data that you as the data subject have requested the deletion of all links to this personal data or of copies or replications of this personal data.
+1 of GDPR, he/she shall take appropriate measures, including technical measures, taking into account the available technology and the implementation costs, to inform those who process the personal data that you, as the data subject, have requested the deletion of all links to this personal data or of copies or replications of this personal data.

-For reasons of public interest in the area of public health in accordance with Art.
+For reasons of public interest in public health, following Art.
 9 Para.
 2 (h) and (i) and Art.
 9 Para.
 3 of GDPR.

-For archiving purposes in the public interest, scientific or historical research purposes, or for statistical purposes in accordance with Art.
+For archiving purposes in the public interest, scientific or historical research purposes, or for statistical purposes following Art.
 89 Para.
 1 of GDPR, insofar as the law referred to under section a) is likely to render impossible or seriously impair the attainment of the objectives of such processing.

 To assert, exercise, or defend legal claims.

-If you have exercised your right to have the data controller correct, delete, or restrict data processing, he/she is obliged to inform all recipients to whom your personal data has been disclosed of this correction or deletion of the data or restriction on processing, unless this proves impossible or involves a disproportionate effort.
+Suppose you have exercised your right to have the data controller correct, delete, or restrict data processing.
+In that case, he/she is obliged to inform all recipients to whom your data has been disclosed of this correction or deletion of the data or restriction on the processing unless this proves impossible or involves a disproportionate effort.
 You have the right to be informed by the data controller about such recipients.

-Processing is based on consent in accordance with Art.
+Processing is based on consent following Art.
 6 Para.
 1 (a) of GDPR or Art.
 9 Para.
-2 (a) of GDPR or on a contract in accordance with Art.
+2 (a) of GDPR or on a contract by Art.
 6 Para.
 1 (b) of GDPR.

 Processing is carried out using automated methods.

-You have the right to file an objection at any time, for reasons arising from your particular situation, to the processing of your personal data in accordance with Art 6.
+You have the right to file an objection at any time, for reasons arising from your particular situation, to processing your data by Art 6.
 Para.
 1 (e) or (f) of GDPR; this also applies to profiling based on these provisions.
-The data controller shall no longer processes your personal data unless he/she can prove compelling and legitimate grounds for processing, which outweigh your interests, rights, and freedoms or the processing serves to assert, exercise, or defend legal claims.
-If your personal data is processed for direct marketing purposes, you have the right to file an objection at any time to the processing of your personal data for the purpose of such marketing; this also applies to profiling, insofar as it is associated with such direct marketing.
-If you object to processing for direct marketing purposes, your personal data will no longer be processed for these purposes.
-You have the option to exercise your right of objection in connection with the use of information society services by means of automated processes using technical specifications, notwithstanding Directive 2002/58/EC.
+The data controller shall no longer process your data unless he/she can prove compelling and legitimate grounds for the processing, which outweigh your interests, rights, and freedoms, or the processing serves to assert, exercise, or defend legal claims.
+If your data is processed for direct marketing purposes, you have the right to file an objection to processing your data for such marketing; this also applies to profiling insofar as it is associated with such direct marketing.
+If you object to processing for direct marketing purposes, your data will no longer be processed for these purposes.
+You can exercise your right of objection in connection with using information society services using automated processes using technical specifications, notwithstanding Directive 2002/58/EC.

-You have the right not to be subject to a decision based exclusively on automated processing – including profiling – that has legal effects against you or significantly impairs you in a similar manner.
+You have the right not to be subject to a decision based exclusively on automated processing – including profiling – that has legal effects against you or significantly similarly impairs you.
 This is not the case if the decision

-is necessary for the conclusion or performance of a contract between you and the data controller.
+is necessary to conclude or perform a contract between you and the data controller.

 is admissible under European Union legislation or that of the member states to which the data controller is subject and where such legislation contains appropriate measures to safeguard your rights and freedoms and your legitimate interests.